Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit

 \subsection{Waveform null result and experimental predictions}

-The even-$n$ analysis yields $\Delta\gamma$ indistinguishable from zero for both X-\cpmg{} and XY-4 ($|\Delta\gamma|/\gamma < 0.06\%$), and the $\chi$-space offset between Standard and \vppu{} is $< 0.003$ at every pulse number---two orders of magnitude below the decoherence function itself.
-Under the rotating-frame pure-dephasing model with diagonal $\hat{Q} = \mathrm{diag}(0,1,2)$, scaling-exponent indistinguishability is structurally expected because $\hat{Q}$ does not couple to drive-waveform differences.
-Quantitative analysis is consistent with this structural prediction: indistinguishability extends from scaling exponents to absolute $\chi$-offsets, with no detectable multiplicative scaling-law changes or additive decoherence overhead from compiled control during finite-duration pulses at the precision of the present simulations.
+As established in Section~\ref{sec:results:paired}, the Standard and \vppu{} realizations coincide in both scaling exponent and absolute \mbox{$\chi$}-offset, a null that the diagonal coupling \mbox{$\hat{Q} = \mathrm{diag}(0,1,2)$} renders structural rather than a precision limitation: because \mbox{$\hat{Q}$} does not couple to drive-waveform differences, compiled control introduces no detectable scaling-law change or decoherence overhead at the precision of the present simulations.
 The Lindblad--\heom{} sign reversal (\S\ref{par:disc:sign_reversal}) does not bear on this null result, which is structurally guaranteed by diagonal $\hat{Q}$.

 The most accessible experimental test arising from this work is the Y-\cpmg{} non-monotonicity.
 Unlike the waveform-realization exponent shift, which requires precision scaling fits with uncertainties at the few$\times 10^{-2}$ level, the non-monotonic behaviour is a qualitative yes/no observation: run Y-\cpmg{} at increasing $n$ on a transmon and check whether $\varepsilon(n)$ peaks and then decreases.
 The predicted effect size is large ($\varepsilon$ change of $\sim$0.08 between $n_\pi = 4$ and $n_\pi = 8$) and should be observable on transmons with $|\alpha|$ comparable to the value studied here ($\SI{-293}{\mega\hertz}$); verification across different anharmonicities remains future work.
 The predicted $\Delta\varepsilon \sim 0.08$ modestly exceeds typical single-shot readout noise on current transmon platforms; conservative statistical detection would require $O(10^3)$ repeated measurements to achieve a signal-to-noise ratio sufficient for unambiguous identification of the non-monotonic trend.